The YWCA Center for Safety and Empowerment hosted a poetry reading to raise awareness on domestic violence Oct. 17 in the Union Underground.

 This poetry reading focused on giving the Washburn community a safe space for survivors and witnesses to express their emotions and experiences regarding domestic violence.
 The poetry reading was led by Dennis Etzel, English lecturer.

 “I’ve always been drawn to poetry that addresses social justice, social awareness, activism and inclusion,” Etzel said.

 The event invited all poets and individuals passionate about the topic of domestic violence to engage in an open discussion about the problems in society that lead to gender violence.
 Etzel also coached those in attendance on how to find inspiration for a poem.
 Many of the attendees wrote poems on the spot to share with the group.

-Other subsequent events throughout the Week Without Violence included training to identify signs of domestic violence in the workplace Oct.
-18, as well as a march and rally held Oct.
+Other subsequent events throughout the Week Without Without Violence included training to identify signs of domestic violence in the workplace on Oct.
+18, as well as a march and rally held on Oct.
 20.

 The YWCA has collaborated with Washburn on several projects and events in the past.
 One of their most successful collaborative endeavors has been administering the Active Bystander training courses to Washburn students and faculty.

 In the week leading up to A Week With Violence, the YWCA organized Walk A Mile In Her Shoes Oct.
 7. Men were encouraged to show their support for those affected by domestic violence by literally walking a mile-long stretch in high-heeled shoes.
 The YWCA also collaborated with the Stand Together, a student-led group on campus focused in social justice, to create the Take Back the Night rally to protest sexual violence on college campuses.